krishaamer/green-filter-research/research/literature/design.md

 -   Barendregt & Vaage (2021) explores the potential of speculative design to stimulate public engagement through thought experiments that spur public debate on an issue chosen by the designer.
 -   Google Design (2019)
--   all green categories — Green hub — Ask the user to prioritize
+-   All green categories — Green hub — Ask the user to prioritize

 ### Experience Design {#experience-design}